-This function returns the path of the location where the current file is stored and if the workbook is not stored anywhere it will show a message says “File is not saved yet”.
+This function returns the path of the location where the current file is stored and if the workbook is not stored anywhere, it will show a message that says “File is not saved yet”.

 The basic rule of creating a function without argument is a code where you don’t need to input anything.

 In simple words, the value you want to have in return from the function should be calculated automatically.

 And in this function, you have the same thing.

 This code ActiveWorkbook.FullName returns the location of the file and this one ActiveWorkbook.Name returns the name.
 You don’t need to input anything.